Prowler2/Brave-Browser-GPO-Policy/README.md

 Details about each policy available in the Chrome source templates can be found at the link below https://cloud.google.com/docs/chrome-enterprise/policies/

-Modified Admin Policy Template added to the PolicyDefinitions directory on a windows machine.
+Modified admin policy template added to the PolicyDefinitions directory on a Windows machine.
 Policy namespace does not conflict with Chrome or other Chromium browsers.
 <img src="https://github.com/Prowler2/Brave-Browser-GPO-Policy/blob/master/Images/BraveGPedit.PNG" alt="Brave GPO" />

 Brave release 1.3 policy registry keys that were set by the modified admin template.